sustainable-software-guidelines/Sustainable-Software-Development/Contributing.md

 # Contributing Guide

 Thank you for your interest in contributing to the Sustainable Software Guidelines repository under the UN ITU Green Digital Action pillar.
-We welcome contributions of all types—whether you’re fixing a typo, suggesting a new resource, or sharing implementation insights.
+We welcome contributions of all types - whether you’re fixing a typo, suggesting a new resource, or sharing implementation insights.
 Here’s how to get started:

 ### How You Can Contribute
 - Suggest improvements to the guidelines or checklist